-The independent testing below is specifically in regards to our Nexus Diamond.
-We utilize the International Gemological Institute (IGI) to test our diamonds.
-IGI is the oldest institute of its kind.
-They are the only international certification lab to entirely ensure consistency in IGI reports across the globe.
-Today, IGI issues more than one million reports per year.
+The independent testing below is specifically in regards to our Diamond Simulant.
+We utilize the American International Gemologists (AIG) to test our diamond simulants.
+They are the only international certification lab to entirely ensure consistency in AIG reports across the globe.
+Today, AIG issues more than one million reports per year.
 Their reputation as an industry leader is unmatched.
-Each of out diamonds has an IGI certificate, viewable before purchase.
+Each of out diamonds has an AIG certificate, viewable before purchase.

 Conclusions reached from independent sources: